yonas-fsaha/NFT-preview-card-component/README.md

 Feel free to use any workflow that you feel comfortable with.

 1. Initialize your project as a public repository on [GitHub](https://github.com/).
-Creating a repo will make it easier to share your code with the community if you need help.

 # Frontend Mentor - NFT preview card component